-- 10.1 The following shall will define terms used in this Article: - 10.1.1 Probationary Period A twelve- (12) month trial period of employment following an employee's initial regular appointment within the Civil Service to a budgeted position. - 10.1.2 Regular Appointment The authorized appointment of an individual to a position in the Civil Service. - 10.1.3 Trial Service Period/Regular Subsequent Appointment A twelve- (12) month trial period of employment of a regular employee beginning with the effective date of: - (1) a subsequent, regular appointment from one classification to a different classification; - (2) voluntary reduction, demotion or transfer to a classification that the employee has not successfully completed a probationary or trial service period; or - (3) rehire from a Recall List to a department other than that from which the employee was laid off. - 10.1.4 Regular Employee An employee who has successfully completed a twelve (12) month probationary period and has had no subsequent break in service as occasioned by quit, resignation, discharge for just cause or retirement. - 10.1.5 Revert To return an employee who has not successfully completed his/hertheir trial service period to a vacant position in the same class and former department (if applicable) from which he/she wasthey were appointed. - 10.1.6 Reversion Recall List If no such vacancy exists to which the employee may revert, he/she will be removed from the payroll and his/hertheir name placed on a Reversion Recall List for the class/department from which he/she wasthey were removed. - 10.2 Probationary Period/Status of Employee Employees who are initially appointed to a position shall-will serve a probationary period of twelve (12) months. - 10.2.1 The probationary period shall will provide the department with the opportunity to observe a new employee's work, to train and aid the new employee in adjustment to the position, and to terminate any employee whose work performance fails to meet the required standards. - An employee shall will attain regular employee status after having completed his/hertheir probationary period unless the individual is dismissed under provisions of Section 10.3.
+- 10.1 The following will define terms used in this Article: - 10.1.1 Probationary Period A twelve- (12) month trial period of employment following an employee's initial regular appointment within the Civil Service to a budgeted position. - 10.1.2 Regular Appointment The authorized appointment of an individual to a position in the Civil Service. - 10.1.3 Trial Service Period/Regular Subsequent Appointment A twelve- (12) month trial period of employment of a regular employee beginning with the effective date of: - (1) a subsequent, regular appointment from one classification to a different classification; - (2) voluntary reduction, demotion or transfer to a classification that the employee has not successfully completed a probationary or trial service period; or - (3) rehire from a Recall List to a department other than that from which the employee was laid off. - 10.1.4 Regular Employee An employee who has successfully completed a twelve (12) month probationary period and has had no subsequent break in service as occasioned by quit, resignation, discharge for just cause or retirement. - 10.1.5 Revert To return an employee who has not successfully completed their trial service period to a vacant position in the same class and former department (if applicable) from which they were appointed. - 10.1.6 Reversion Recall List If no such vacancy exists to which the employee may revert, they will be removed from the payroll and their name placed on a Reversion Recall List for the class/department from which they were removed. - 10.2 Probationary Period/Status of Employee Employees who are initially appointed to a position will serve a probationary period of twelve (12) months. - 10.2.1 The probationary period will provide the department with the opportunity to observe a new employee's work, to train and aid the new employee in adjustment to the position, and to terminate any employee whose work performance fails to meet the required standards. - 10.2.2 An employee will attain regular employee status after having completed their probationary period unless the individual is dismissed under provisions of Section 10.3.

-- 10.3 Probationary Period/Dismissal An employee may be dismissed during his/hertheir probationary period after having been given written notice five (5) working days prior to the effective date of dismissal.
-However, if the Court Management believes the best interest of the Employer requires the immediate dismissal of the probationary employee, written notice of only one (1) full working day prior to the effective date of the dismissal shall will be required.
-The reasons for the dismissal shall will be filed with the Seattle Human Resources Director and a copy sent to the Union. - An employee dismissed during his/hertheir probationary period shall-will not have the right to appeal the dismissal.
+- 10.3 Probationary Period/Dismissal An employee may be dismissed during their probationary period after having been given written notice five (5) working days prior to the effective date of dismissal.
+However, if the Court Management believes the best interest of the Employer requires the immediate dismissal of the probationary employee, written notice of only one (1) full working day prior to the effective date of the dismissal will be required.
+The reasons for the dismissal will be filed with the Seattle Human Resources Director and a copy sent to the Union. - 10.3.1 An employee dismissed during their probationary period will not have the right to appeal the dismissal.
 When proper advance notice of the dismissal is not given, the employee may enter an appeal for payment of up to five (5) days salary which the employee would have otherwise received had proper notice been given.
-If such a claim is sustained, the employee shall-will not be entitled to reinstatement. - 10.4 Trial Service Period An employee who has satisfactorily completed his/hertheir probationary period and who is subsequently appointed to a position in another classification shall-will serve a twelve- (12) month trial service period in accordance with Section 10.1.3.
+If such a claim is sustained, the employee will be entitled to the appropriate payment of salary but will not be entitled to reinstatement. - 10.4 Trial Service Period An employee who has satisfactorily completed their probationary period and who is subsequently appointed to a position in another classification will serve a twelve- (12) month trial service period in accordance with Section 10.1.3.